DanielKrawisz/Entropy/Physics.md

 The purport of quantum mechanics is that the best possible laws of physics that we could intuit from experience are probabilistic rather than deterministic.
 Probability is not new in physics.
 What is new about probability in quantum mechanics is that it is no longer due entirely to an imperfection in our experimental method but belongs to the fundamental nature of the universe.

 Like many ideas in physics, quantum mechanics is poorly named due to having been discussed before being understood.
+A better name might be "probability wave mechanics", which would emphasize that which is really new and different in quantum mechanics.
+Quantization was the first characteristic of quantum mechanics to be observed and recognized as incompatible with what the prevailing framework of physics, which is now called classical mechanics.
+Yet quantization can be seen everywhere in physics in contexts in which quantum mechanics can be totally ignored.
+It is always a result of wave mechanics.

+Physicists did not at first recognize quantization as being a result of wave mechanics because of a confusion over what is now called wave-particle duality.

+The understanding of quantum mechanics as a probabilistic theory came later.

+Hidden variable theories.

+The collapse of the wave function vs many worlds.

 ### Gauge Theories